What happens at a sexual health care visit with a doctor or provider?

-Can I go to the gynecologist without my parents or caregiver knowing?
+Can I go to a doctor for sexual health care without my parents or caregiver knowing?

 Yes, in Wisconsin minors (people under the age of 18) are able to see a sexual health doctor without parents or caregivers finding out.
 Doctors and health care providers in Wisconsin are required to provide confidential visits about sexual health.
 Being confidential means that you can talk to a doctor and they will not share that information with anyone else.
 If you are still worried about someone else finding out, you can ask the clinic questions like: Will you ever call me at home?
 Will you ever send me a bill through the mail?
 Will you ever send other mail to my home?